-The mogrify () method is a Psycopg extension to the DB API 2.0.
+The mogrify() method is a Psycopg extension to the DB API 2.0.

-'''

-setinputsizes (sizes)

-'''
+setinputsizes(sizes)

 This method is exposed in compliance with the DB API 2.0.
-It currently does nothing but it is safe to call it.
+It currently does nothing but it is safe to call it cursor objects are iterable, so, instead of calling explicitly fetchone() in a loop, the object itself can be used: